Longship: Dragon (dreki / ormr)

 The city seal of Bergen depicts a Viking longship—possibly a dreki.

-The term "dragon" (Old West Norse: dreki, Old East Norse: draki; also ormr, "serpent" = 'dragon') was used for ships with thirty rooms and upwards.
+The term "dragon" (Old West Norse: dreki, Old East Norse: draki; also ormʀ, lit. 'worm', "serpent, dragon") was used for ships with thirty rooms and upwards.
 These ships were likely skeids that differed only in the carvings of the head and tail of a flying dragon, carried on the prow and stern of the ship.
 Judith Jesch, an expert in runic inscriptions, says, "The word dreki for a ship derives from this practice of placing carved dragonheads on ships... but there is no evidence that it was a technical term for any particular kind of ship."

 The earliest mentioned dreki was the ship of unstated size owned by Harald Fairhair in the 10th century.
 Short says that warships were measured by the number of rúm, "rooms", they contained, a room being the space between the crossbeams, a little less than 1 m.
 A room could accommodate two oars, one on each side of the ship.
 According to N.A.M.
 Rodger, ships of 30 rooms or more were very unusual.
 The first drekki ship whose size is known was Olav Tryggvason's 30 room Tranin (Crane), built at Nidaros in 995.
 His later ship Ormrinn langi (Long Serpent) of 34 room (assumed to be 45 m long) built during the winter of 999 to 1000, was the most well-known of such ships in this period.
 The common word for dragon in old Germanic languages such as Old Norse was not "dragon" (dreki), but rather "serpent", specifically "worm" (ormr, wyrm, wurm).
 This is mirrored in the name "Long Serpent" (Ormrinn langi), or "Long Dragon", as given by the philologist Hans-Peter Naumann, for example.

 The city seal of Bergen, Norway, created in 1299, depicts a ship with a dragon's head at either end, which might be intended to represent a dreki ship.